Login

 Andrew Ford is a composer, writer and broadcaster and has won awards in all three capacities.
 Born in Liverpool, England in 1957, he was educated at the University of Lancaster.
 He came to Australia in 1983.

-Ford has been composer in residence with the Australian Chamber Orchestra (1992 - 94) and the Peggy Glanville-Hicks Composer Fellow (1998 - 2000).
-He was awarded a fellowship by the Music Board of the Australia Council (2005 - 06), during which period he composed, among other works, Scenes from Bruegel, jointly commissioned by the West Australian Symphony Orchestra and the New Juilliard Ensemble, first performed by the latter at Alice Tully Hall, New York in April 2006.
+Ford's music has won national and international awards.
+He has been composer in residence with the Australian Chamber Orchestra (1992 - 94), the Australian National Academy of Music (2009) and the Australian Festival of Chamber Music (2009).
+He was the Peggy Glanville-Hicks Composer Fellow (1998 - 2000) and Australia Council Music fellow (2005 - 06), during which period he composed, among other works, Scenes from Bruegel, jointly commissioned by the West Australian Symphony Orchestra and the New Juilliard Ensemble, and first performed by the latter at Alice Tully Hall, New York in April 2006.

-Andrew Ford — current to February 2010
+Andrew Ford — current to October 2019

 Studied with